vijinho/cf/README.md

 - Whenever a new task completed by celery it creates an entry in the 'processed' table using the same data from the original trade.
 - Once messages are in the 'processed' table they are considered valid and complete, and can be used to generate stats.
+- Does the following extra processing:
+  - amountEur - calculation of the amount traded in euros (for doing quick calculations of amounts being transferred)
+  - timestamp - the date format for 'timePlaced' is using 2-digit years - so this is converted to 'YYYY-MM-DD HH:MM:SS' format
+  - unixtime - the data converted to unix time in seconds, quicker to do calculations on

 ##Start Tasks Handler

 1. `bin/start_rabbitmq.sh`